Telehealth: Telehealth versus telemedicine

 Telehealth is sometimes discussed interchangeably with telemedicine, the latter being more common than the former.
+Telehealth has been described as a disruptive innovation in healthcare because it enables medical services to be delivered remotely using communication technologies.
 The Health Resources and Services Administration distinguishes telehealth from telemedicine in its scope, defining telemedicine only as describing remote clinical services, such as diagnosis and monitoring, while telehealth includes preventative, promotive, and curative care delivery.
 This includes the above-mentioned non-clinical applications, like administration and provider education.

 The United States Department of Health and Human Services states that the term telehealth includes "non-clinical services, such as provider training, administrative meetings, and continuing medical education", and that the term telemedicine means "remote clinical services".

 The World Health Organization uses telemedicine to describe all aspects of health care including preventive care.
 The American Telemedicine Association uses the terms telemedicine and telehealth interchangeably, although it acknowledges that telehealth is sometimes used more broadly for remote health not involving active clinical treatments.

 eHealth is another related term, used particularly in the U.K. and Europe, as an umbrella term that includes telehealth, electronic medical records, and other components of health information technology.